journey-education/wd-admissions-challenge/README.md

 ## Submitting your Work

-In order to submit your work, please save your project in codesandbox and email the URL to kevin@concordiabootcamps.ca.
+In order to submit your work, please save your project in codesandbox and email the URL to kevin@journeyedu.co

 ## Evaluation Criteria

-You have 4-weeks from the day you applied to send in your admissions challenge.
+You have 10 days from the day you applied to send in your admissions challenge.
 Once we review your work, we will reach out (typically within a day or two) to let you know the next steps.
-This will either be to schedule a video interview or to give you some feedback and ask you to try again.

 ### Dos and Don’ts